lulibrary/analytics_monitor/README.md

     20150813:142825 up time=0.628s
     20150813:142928 up time=3.474s

+Nagios/Check-MK calls this script about once a minute and the report currently returns about 2K of data, so 1440 calls a day for a total data transfer of 2.81 MB

 This log file is used as input to the lua script `paal.lua` which computes the averages for response and calculates the daily uptimes.
 It uses